immunefi-team/forge-poc-templates/README.md

 # Immunefi PoC Templates

 This is a collaborative repository that aims to provide reusable and easily modifiable PoC examples for a variety of EVM based vulnerabilities.
 This will increase the quality of bug reports and allow whitehats an easier, faster way to create PoCs and verify their claims.
-These templates are intended for testing proof of concepts in local forks for research purposes only.
-Any other use is explicitly prohibited and discouraged.
+These templates are intended for testing proof of concepts in local forks for submission to bug bounty programs.
+Any other use is explicitly prohibited.

 ## Overview